 Applies To: Windows Server 2008

-You can enhance terminal server security by providing user authentication early in the connection process when a client connects to a terminal server.
+You can enhance terminal server security by providing user authentication earlier in the connection process when a client connects to a terminal server.
 This early user authentication method is referred to as Network Level Authentication.

 It requires fewer remote computer resources initially.
 The remote computer uses a limited number of resources before authenticating the user, rather than starting a full Remote Desktop connection as in previous versions.

-It reduces the risk of denial-of-service attacks.
+It can help provide better security by reducing the risk of denial-of-service attacks.

 To use Network Level Authentication, you need to meet all of the following requirements:

 On the client computer, be using at least Remote Desktop Connection 6.0.

 On the client computer, be using an operating system, such as Windows Vista, that supports the Credential Security Support Provider (CredSSP) protocol.

 On the terminal server, be using Windows Server 2008.

 You can configure a terminal server to only support connections from clients running Network Level Authentication.
 The Network Level Authentication setting for a terminal server can be set in the following ways: